haolin-nju/NJU-Review/README.md

 - 2019/09/17: Update folder "Junior Autumn"
 - 2019/09/20: I'm very happy to get the first withdrawal of my university course! lol

+## Copyright Notice

+- I referred some people's materials, such as powerpoints and sample papers in this repository.
+If there are any copyright things or concerns, please contact me as soon as possible at <njulh2017@outlook.com>.